-The Authority educates estate agents, landlords and tenants, to help ensure they understand their rights and responsibilities, and the Authority and its procedures.
-During 2019-20, education activities included seminar presentations and written advice to property managers on the RTBA Online enhancements.
+The Authority educated rental providers and renters, to help ensure they understood their rights and responsibilities, and the Authority and its procedures.
+During 2020-21, education activities included seminar presentations and written advice to rental providers on the RTBA Online enhancements.
+The Minister also approved access for the Department to use rental providers and renters' contact details to advise of the availability of COVID-19 emergency rental measures under the COVID-19 Omnibus (Emergency Measures) Act 2020 and of the commencement of the rental reforms under the Act.